Qovery/documentation/website/docs/using-qovery/maintenance.md

   sleep 60
   cluster_status=$(curl -s -X GET -H "Content-type: application/json" -H "Authorization: Token $qovery_token" "https://api.qovery.com/organization/$organization_id/cluster/$cluster_id/status" | jq -r '.status')
   echo " -> $(date "+%H:%M") Waiting for the cluster deployment to be done.
 Current status: $cluster_status..."
-  # Ensure the cluster is in possible state
+  # Ensure the cluster is in a valid state
   if [ "$cluster_status" != "DEPLOYMENT_QUEUED" ] && [ "$cluster_status" != "DEPLOYING" ] && [ "$cluster_status" != "DEPLOYED" ] && [ "$cluster_status" != "RUNNING" ]; then
-    echo "ERROR: the cluster has not a correct status, please check cluster logs and fix the issue.
+    echo "ERROR: the cluster does not have a correct status, please check cluster logs and fix the issue.
 Then delete the key $old_aws_access_key and retry" exit 1 fi if [ $(date +"%s") -gt $max_time ]; then